jonathanekim/jonathanekim.github.io/_portfolio/2013/Posters/portfolio.md

 categories: graphic-design
 ---

+I created a few posters in 2013 that I printed out and either gave as gifts or used for decorating my room.

 I created a poster for my sister with my family's motto:

 ![Image]({{ "/portfolio/2013/Posters/Kim-Family-Motto.png" | relative_path }}){: .image-centered-full }